By Annija Erdmane / Ppc / October 30, 2019

 Find your unique selling point

 Find your unique selling point and competitive advantage.
 The travel industry is a very competitive and saturated market.
-Therefore, to compete with PPC advertising, your ads need to showcase exactly what makes you stand out amongst the competition.
+Therefore, to compete with PPC advertising in the travel sector, your ads need to showcase exactly what makes you stand out amongst the competition.
 Perhaps your hotel has a treehouse, a spectacular ocean view, an award-winning restaurant, or a magnificent interior?
 Display what you pride yourself the most about.
 Perhaps your coach trips offer the highest comfort seats?

 Use image ads